Pandori Dham

 Thakurdwara Bhagwan Narainji (popularly known as Pandori Dham (Note: Alternatively spelt as 'Pindori Dham'.)) is a historical Hindu temple belonging to Ramanandi Sampradaya, located in the village Pandori Mahantan in Gurdaspur district of Punjab in India.
 It constitutes one of the fifty-two Vaishnav dvaras of Indian subcontinent into which Bairagis have been organized.
-The shrine was founded by Ramanandi saint Shri Bhagwanji and his disciple Shri Narainji after whom the shrine has been name.The temple is known for its spectacular Baisakhi fair.
+It is a Vaishnava gaddi.
+The shrine was founded by Ramanandi saint Shri Bhagwanji and his disciple Shri Narainji after whom the shrine has been name.
+The temple is known for its Baisakhi fair.